 The OR&L wasn’t only a sugarcane railroad.
 While it served several sugar mills and plantations, it also hauled end products, equipment, and workers.
 The sugarcane plantations sometimes had their own lines.
 As a standard carrier, the OR&L carried freight, passengers, mail, and parcels. as an example, besides sugar and pineapples, the railroad hauled garbage from Honolulu to a dump on the Waiʻanae Coast, sand from Waiʻanae to Honolulu during the event of Waikiki, and served the main military bases: Pearl Harbor, Hickam Field, Barber’s Point Naval air base, Schofield Barracks, and Wheeler Army Airfield.

 In 1926, Dillingham built a replacement passenger terminal designed by Bertram Goodhue, one among the foremost famous architects within the country, who had also designed the Honolulu Museum of Art and therefore the C. Brewer Building during a Spanish Mission Revival style that matched that of the many other public buildings erected during that era.
-The OR&L railway station was converted to a Honolulu mass rapid transit bus depot after 1947 (later discontinued), and added to the National Register of Historic Places in 1979.
+The OR&L railway station was converted to a Honolulu mass rapid transit bus depot after 1947 (later discontinued) and added to the National Register of Historic Places in 1979.

-The railroad was profitable, even during the good Depression, and was a big mode of communications and transportation until the 1930s. like railroads within the mainland, private automobiles and public roads led to a decline in traffic, especially passengers.
+The railroad was profitable, even during the good Depression, and was a big mode of communication and transportation until the 1930s. like railroads within the mainland, private automobiles and public roads led to a decline in traffic, especially passengers.
 Leading up to war II the OR&L had abandoned its passenger operations, which specialize in its profitable freight operations.

 OR&L and world war II

 World War II was arguably the OR&L’s most vital period but would convince be the company’s undoing.
 After the December 7, 1941 attack on Pearl Harbor, the OR&L became a serious player in wartime transportation.
-The railroad administered its regular freight operations also as handling massive amounts of military-related traffic.
+The railroad administered its regular freight operations also handling massive amounts of military-related traffic.

 The OR&L became the chief transporter of civilian base workers, sailors, soldiers, airmen, and marines, both from Honolulu to their bases or from those bases back to Honolulu for coveted R&R. In 1944 and 1945 the OR&L carried nearly two million riders.